msanatan/python-pygame-speed-dating/loops.md

         if a non-number is detected.
 3. Use the range function to create for loop that prints the numbers 35 to 210 in increments of 3
+4. Write a function my_max which determines the highest number found in a list.
+    Let's break it down, you will be constantly comparing the current number to last recorded highest number.
+Think about, the highest number can appear anywhere in the list, right?
+So what do you compare the first number to?
+    When you create a max_num variable, first set it to -100000000000.

 ## While Loops
 Another common way to loop through code is the while-loop.
 The for-loop loops